Army Reserve Officers' Training Corps: Training opportunities

 Cadets may compete for training opportunities conducted at active army schools.
 This training is usually conducted during the summer months, but some allocations are available during the winter holidays.
 Cadets are selected to attend this training based on their overall standing within the program.
 Since the number of allocations are limited, selection for schools is competitive and based on factors including ROTC grades, academic grades, participation in ROTC activities, APFT scores and advisor recommendations.

 Air Assault School

 Cadets are trained in airmobile operations, including rappelling from helicopters, airmobile tactics and rigging air mobile cargo.
 This is a two-week course taught at Fort Campbell, Kentucky.
 Upon successful completion, the cadet is awarded the Air Assault Badge.

 Airborne School

-Army airborne training is conducted for three weeks at Fort Moore, Georgia.
+Army airborne training is conducted for three weeks at Fort Benning, Georgia.
 Upon successful completion, cadets are awarded the Parachutist Badge.

 The Cadet Intern Program

 An initiative of ASA/MRA, allows cadets to work with a variety of programs across the nation, such as Department of the Army (DA), the Office of the Chief of the Army Reserve (OCAR), National Guard Bureau (NGB), Federal Bureau of Investigation (FBI), European Command (EUCOM), Africa Command (AFRICOM), or the Office of the Secretary of Defense (OSD) for 3–8 weeks.